 If your first language is English and you have always been a resident and citizen of a majority English-speaking country recognised by UK Visas and Immigration (UKVI), or you are a current Oxford student applying for readmission, you do not need to demonstrate your level of English.

-Otherwise, you may need to provide evidence that you meet the language requirement for your course in order to take up a place at Oxford.
+It is not essential to provide evidence at the time of applying, but you may need to demonstrate that you meet the language requirement for your course in order to take up a place at Oxford.
 Your course page will show the level of English language proficiency required for the course: ‘Standard’ or ‘Higher’.

 English language tests